 After a creditor gets a judgment against your spouse only, what will happen to your real estate depends on your state and how you own the property:

 If you live in a community property state, you and your spouse legally share almost all property and debts.
-This means that all property you acquire during the marriage (except property you received by gift or inheritance) belongs to both of you, whether or not the property is titled jointly or separately.
-This also means that you and your spouse share liability on debts, whether or not you signed for that debt or were included as a judgment debtor.
+So, all property you acquire during the marriage (except property you received by gift or inheritance) belongs to both of you, whether the property is titled jointly or separately.
+This also means that you and your spouse share liability on debts, whether you signed for that debt or were included as a judgment debtor.
 Consequently, a judgment creditor of your spouse may be able to file a lien against real property that you jointly own with your spouse.
 That lien could attach to the entire property.
 If you own real estate that is titled solely in your name, your spouse's judgment creditor may still be able to file a lien on that property.

-Currently, community property states and jurisdictions include: Alaska (if the spouses signed an agreement to share assets as community property), Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington, and Wisconsin.
+Currently, community property states and jurisdictions include Alaska (if the spouses signed an agreement to share assets as community property), Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Puerto Rico, Texas, Washington, and Wisconsin.

 Not all community property states will let a creditor file a lien on joint property where only one spouse is a judgment debtor.
 That will depend on whether your state's community property laws have carved out an exception to making you liable for your spouse's debts.

+Some community property states provide for sharing of property, but not for sharing of debts.
 For more information on your rights as a spouse in community property states, see Separate and Community Property During Marriage: Who Owns What?

 Spouses that separate their finances are usually not responsible for the debt of the other.
 If the spouses jointly share debts and property, then a creditor may reach that property.